-- A timeclock or digital programmer automatically turns the heating and hot water on and off at the times you set.
+- A heating programmer automatically turns the heating and hot water on and off at the times you set.
 You can set them to come on once, twice or stay on all the time, as you require.
-You have three switches: - AUTO, which turns the heating and hot water on or off at the times you set; - ON, which you can use to manually override the set starting time; and - OFF, which you can use to manually override the set finishing time. - Set the heating to go off during the night and when the home is empty during the day. - During freezing spells, keep some background heat on all the time. - A room thermostat controls the heating to keep the room at a set temperature.
-Turn the dial so that the arrow or marker points to the temperature you want.
-A comfortable and economic temperature is between 18°C and 20°C.
+You have three switches: - AUTO, which turns the heating and hot water on or off at the times you set; - ON, which you can use to manually override the set starting time; and - OFF, which you can use to manually override the set finishing time. - Set the heating to go off during the night and when the home is empty during the day. - During freezing spells, keep some background heat on all the time. - A room thermostat controls the temperature of your home, or parts of your home.
+A comfortable and economic temperature is between 18°C and 21°C.

-Timeclock programmer
+Heating programmer

 - Check the clock is showing the correct time and adjust if necessary. - Decide when you want the heating and hot water to come on and go off. - Timeclock programmers will have sets of pins or arrows for setting the heating programme.
+Push pins in and out or slide arrows to set when you want heating to come on and go off. - For digital programmers use the buttons to set on and off times. - Check that your programmer is switched to 'timer' or 'auto' to activate the times you have set.